jckw/Adafruit_LSM9DS0/README.md

-# Adafruit LSM9DS0 Python Module
+# Adafruit Python LSM9DS0
-###### Designed for use with the Raspberry Pi, and Adafruit's LSM9DS0 breakout board

-This is a basic Python module for use with Adafruit's LSM9DS0 breakout board.
-Reads byte data through I2C, for all the sensors available.

-The code is currently written for Python 2.7, since the Adafruit GPIO library is not written Python 3 (sadly).
-However, the code should work for Python 3 if Adafruit's library is made compatible; if not, with a few minimal changes.

-This is **raw data**, obviously – but there are some examples of how data can be fused/ used in the examples folder.
-Calibration is still needed.

-Modifications and the ability to change more settings will (probably) come soon.
+Python code to use the LSM9DS0 accelerometer, magnetometer & gyroscope with Raspberry Pi.

+This examples are for use with Python 3.

+### License
-This project is licensed under the MIT license.
+This project is licensed under the MIT license (see LICENSE file for details).